DZakh/rescript-schema/docs/rescript-usage.md

 [⬅ Back to highlights](../README.md)

-# ReScript Struct for ReScript users
+# ReScript Schema for ReScript users

 ## Table of contents